-The Introductory Session is a one-time opportunity for younger boys (7-9) lasting 3 weeks.
+Our Introductory Sessions are one-time opportunities for younger boys under the age of 12 attending for their first summer, lasting 2 weeks.
 In recent years, between 15 and 20 boys stay for the whole summer.

 Missing home may or may not be a part of his experience.
 The feeling associated with missing home does not affect every boy, and as parents, our fears over the possibility is not necessarily an accurate predictor.
 However, for a few boys each summer, it is a real occurrence that threatens their ability to get the most out of the camp experience.
 If it does arise, it is usually within the first few days of camp, and seldom lasts more than a few days.
 We work closely with each boy, communicating among ourselves regarding the best ways to keep him on a positive track; reaching out to him in countless ways to keep him focused on the reasons he’s here.
 We acknowledge the reality of his feelings, share our own experiences, and proceed to work on it as we would any problem: we discuss alternative solutions, choose a few together, make a plan and a commitment, and follow through with consistent support.